 Besides Austin FC stadium, there’s another huge construction project that will be completed in 2021.
 It’s the $1 billion Apple campus in North Austin—located only 5 miles away from the stadium site.
 When it’s fully staffed, Apple will be the largest private employer in Austin.
 So yeah, they’re investing big time in Austin.
 What better way to put a bow on it than to have the iconic apple on top of the stadium roof.
 I for one would welcome our Apple overlords.

-The country’s most popular job searching site would be a strong brand to add to Austin FC stadium.
+The most popular job searching site would be a strong brand to add to Austin FC stadium.
 It’s recognizable, it’s tech, and the company is loaded.
-Besides, wouldn’t it be easier on everyone if Indeed had iPads at the stadium so out-of-towners (who undoubtedly will move here) could just apply for jobs at the game?
-Employee Bonus: Indeed’s HQ is literally across the street, so staff could view a match from their offices.
+Besides, wouldn’t Indeed want iPads at the stadium so Away team visitors (who undoubtedly will move here) could just apply for jobs at the game?
+Bonus: Indeed’s HQ is literally across the street from the stadium, so staff could view a match from their offices.
+How’s that for local?

 Elon Musk has been coy about Texas lately and we may know why.
 Rumors abound about Telsa considering Texas for its next Giga factory.
 Their Cybertruck has an image problem that could be fixed if it was built in the Lone Star state.
 Also, knowing Elon’s style he would love to stick it to the Texas state government by slapping a big ol’ Tesla logo on the stadium roof just to troll them for banning the sale of his cars here.
 Don’t be surprised if those 1,000 parking spaces at that stadium are all reserved for electric cars.